|

 This is pumping 5,000 GALLONS PER DAY is running off only: 4 SOLAR PANELS that can produce a MAXIMUM OF JUST UNDER 120 WATTS (up to 400 volts x .287 amps)!!!

-These device can amplify the power of solar systems more efficiently then any other deivce in the world.
-Thes solar systems can privide more effective power form cells, and need implimentation and faculty awareness.
+This device can amplify the power of solar systems more efficiently then any other device in the world.
+This solar system can provide more effective power from cells and critically needs implementation and faculty awareness.

-We have the ideal climate for solar but few can afford to take advantage of it and our slack government won't assist.
+We have the ideal climate for solar in Australia but few can afford to take advantage of it and the government won't assist.
 The rebate they offer is a pittance and if you want to sell back to the grid, the paper work is a nightmare.14 pages of it.
 Surely we can do better than this and the target should be to at least to halve this cost and try to reduce from there.

 |